 8. Don't self-broadcast: When carrying out off-site marketing, don't self-broadcast by saying 'We've just done this!' or 'We've just done that!' all the time.
 Understand that the web is all about sharing and communicating with actual people.
 Talk to people, share their concerns, find out who they are.
 Don't self-broadcast because it's not all 'me, me, me'.

-9. Don't spam people: Don't throw one-way marketing messages at people, constantly shouting about yourself and your website.
+9. Don't spam people: Don't throw one-way marketing messages at people, continuously shouting about yourself and your website.
 Spam is the one thing people hate the most, so avoid spamming people and over-selling.